 About Iowa Speedway

-Iowa Speedway stands as one of the most distinctive racing venues in the United States, located in Newton, Iowa, approximately 30 miles east of Des Moines.
+Iowa Speedway stands as one of the most distinctive racing venues in the United States, located in Newton, Iowa, approximately 35 miles east of Des Moines.
 The 235-acre racing complex opened on September 15, 2006, and has since established itself as a premier destination for motorsports enthusiasts.
 NASCAR acquired ownership of the speedway in 2013, cementing its place in American racing culture.
 NASCAR Hall of Famer Rusty Wallace contributed significantly to the track's design, drawing inspiration from Richmond International Raceway while adding unique elements that set Iowa Speedway apart from other racing circuits across the country.
+Eric Peterson has served as the track's president since February 2024.

 Track Layout and Technical Specifications

-The main oval track at Iowa Speedway measures 0.875 miles (1.408 kilometers), making it the only 7/8-mile paved oval in the world.
+The main oval track at Iowa Speedway measures 0.875 miles (1.408 kilometers) according to NASCAR's official measurement, though IndyCar measures the same track at 0.894 miles.
+This makes it the only 7/8-mile paved oval in the world.
 The D-shaped oval features progressive banking in the turns ranging from 12 to 14 degrees, allowing drivers to find multiple racing lines.
 The front stretch has a 10-degree banking, while the back stretch features a more modest 4-degree banking.
 The track surface consists of asphalt and maintains a consistent width of 60 feet, providing ample space for side-by-side racing action.

 Racing History and Major Series